 Applying the DPSIR framework to soil, “drivers” are pedoclimatic conditions and land use policies, while “pressures” are land use and management and the associated soil threats.

 Pressures and drivers and their variabilities and interactions determine the “state” of the soil, with subsequent “impact” on soil and ecosystem functioning, and the “response” in terms of the delivery of ecosystem goods and services (Figure 3).
 Subsequent adaptive management may be re-active to observed deterioration of soil functioning or pro-active to reach transitions to newly desired soil functioning.
-To assess any changes in the status of soil quality, assessment tools are needed, and these are the subject of »Approaches to soil quality assessment and »Soil quality indicators.
+To assess any changes in the status of soil quality, assessment tools are needed, and these are the subject of »Approaches to soil quality assessment and the other articles in this section.

 Note: For full references to papers quoted in this article see